-The City of Bellingham has a contract with Sanitary Service Company (SSC) to manage residential recycling and waste collection in Bellingham.
-In February 2023, City staff and SSC proposed the following changes for Bellingham City Council’s consideration:
+The City has a contract with Sanitary Service Company (SSC) to manage residential waste collection in Bellingham.
+In February 2023, Bellingham City Council approved a resolution to allow the City to modify its contract with SSC to include these changes:

 Visit SSC’s website for more information about waste and recycling collection services, rates and schedules.